Skip to content

 Supermarkets in New York

 There are a lot of places where you can shop for groceries in New York.
 Some are more focused on organic food, while others focus on handmade products, for example.
-These are the places that are worth visiting in my opinion:
+These are the New York grocery stores that are worth visiting, in my opinion:

 1. Whole Foods

-Eric’s Tip: “I recommend visiting the shop in Columbus Circle, directly across from Central Park, to buy delicious fresh snacks and enjoy them as part of a picnic in the park.”
+About Eric » Eric’s Tip: “I recommend visiting the shop in Columbus Circle, which is located directly across from Central Park, to buy delicious fresh snacks and enjoy them as part of a picnic in the park.”

 Supermarkets in New York - Whole Foods Supermarkets in New York - Whole Foods Selection